 Do you have an older home that was built with cloth covered wire?
 You can consult with our local Mesa AZ electricians free of charge about repairing and upgrading your old electrical wiring.
 Voted best electricians Mesa AZ, our in-office electrician has over 30 years of experience with old house wires.
 He will answer all of your questions and provide you with the information you’re looking for.
-Our local Mesa electricians are able to take your call about old wiring repairs and upgrades between 8:00 AM until 5:00 PM today, Thursday, March 23rd, 2017.
+Our local Mesa electricians are able to take your call about old wiring repairs and upgrades between 8:00 AM until 5:00 PM, Monday thru Friday.

 Does the residential wiring in this picture look like your household wiring?
 If your home was built before 1950 it is very possible that cloth covered wire was used and here is what you need to be aware of and why.